⚡ Includes free monthly car cost calculator

 The main costs fall into two groups.
 There are fixed costs that you pay whether you drive or not - like insurance, road tax, and your MOT.
 Then there are running costs that go up or down based on how much you use your car - mainly fuel, tyres, and repairs.

 For most drivers, fuel is the single biggest ongoing expense.
-As of March 2026, the average price of petrol in the UK is around 134p per litre.
-Diesel is a bit more at around 142p per litre.
+As of April 2026, the average price of petrol in the UK is around 157p per litre.
+Diesel is significantly more at around 190p per litre.
+Both have risen sharply since February 2026 following conflict in the Middle East, which disrupted oil supplies through the Strait of Hormuz.

 How much you spend on fuel depends on three things: how many miles you drive, how efficient your car is, and the price of fuel where you fill up.
 A car doing 40 miles per gallon (mpg) that covers 7,100 miles a year will use about 807 litres of fuel.
-At 134p per litre for petrol, that's roughly £1,080 per year or £90 per month.
+At 157p per litre for petrol, that's roughly £1,267 per year or £106 per month.
+When fuel prices were lower in late 2025, the same driver would have paid closer to £1,080.

 If you charge an electric car at home using a standard tariff (around 24.5p per kWh), it costs roughly 7p per mile.
 That's about half the cost of petrol.
-Over 7,100 miles, you'd spend around £500 a year on electricity compared to £1,080 on petrol.
-Charging at public rapid chargers is more expensive though – up to 65p per kWh at some networks.
+Over 7,100 miles, you'd spend around £500 a year on electricity compared to over £1,200 on petrol at current prices.
+Charging at public rapid chargers is more expensive though - up to 65p per kWh at some networks.
 Read our guide to electric car insurance for more on EV ownership costs.

 You can cut your fuel costs by shopping around.
 Supermarket petrol stations are usually 3-5p cheaper per litre than branded ones.
 That could save you over £100 a year on its own.
 Driving smoothly and sticking to 60mph on motorways also makes a real difference - speeding up to 80mph uses about 25% more fuel.

 Insurance is one of the biggest fixed costs of owning a car.
-The average UK driver pays around £600 per year for fully comprehensive cover.
+According to the ABI, the average UK driver paid around £559 per year for comprehensive cover in Q4 2025 - down around 10% from the year before.
 But this varies hugely depending on your age, where you live, what car you drive, and your driving history.

 Young drivers face the highest costs.
 If you're aged 17-20, you could pay anywhere from £1,500 to over £3,000 a year.
 Our young drivers insurance guide explains why premiums are so high and what you can do about it.
 Black box insurance is worth looking at too - it can cut costs by 20-40% if you drive safely.